 table stores unique identifiers for the instance, and

 The SUPER privilege is required to temporarily switch off replication when creating and populating the inventory table.

 If you choose to enable the Auto-Create Less Privileged Users option, this user is used to create those with the required privileges to monitor this instance.
 In this case, it also requires the PROCESS, REPLICATION CLIENT, SELECT and SHOW DATABASES privileges globally WITH GRANT OPTION.

 |Auto-Create Less Privileged Users||When monitoring an instance, multiple levels of user can be employed to

 ensure that a Process connection is not held open

 If you do not have appropriate users already, they are automatically created if this option is selected.
-Otherwise, you will need to check if any of the users specified below already exist.
-Holding on to a connection that has a SUPER privilege could potentially lock out administrators when the server reaches max_connections, so using these lower privileged users is recommended.
+Using these lower privileged users is recommended.

 |General Password||The password for the user with general privileges.|

 |Limited User||This user is used for statements that are limited to a single connection, and can be run with global SELECT privileges.
 Examples of these kinds of statements include retrieving database metadata from INFORMATION_SCHEMA tables, or any custom SQL that is used to monitor application specific statistics.
 If you are manually managing this user, it should have at least the SELECT and SHOW DATABASES privileges globally.|

 |Limited Password||The password for the user with limited privileges.|